 The Netherlands funds the ILO through:

-- Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-From 2017-2020, the Netherlands contributed US$ 14.2 million.
+- Voluntary core funding contributions provided by nine ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
+From 2017-2021, the Netherlands contributed US$ 17.3 million.

-The Netherlands’ support to ILO interventionsThe Netherlands currently supports ILO programmes in Bangladesh, Egypt, Tunisia, Turkey, Indonesia, Jordan, Algeria and Pakistan as well as a regional programme in Africa, an important number of global programmes, such as BETTERWORK and the “Jobs and Education Program in the Horn of Africa and around Syria as well as the PROSPECTS project and the Junior Professional Officer programme.
+The Netherlands’ support to ILO interventionsThe Netherlands currently supports ILO programmes in Bangladesh, Egypt, Tunisia, Türkiye, Indonesia, Jordan, Algeria and Pakistan as well as a regional programme in Africa, an important number of global programmes, such as Better Work and the “Jobs and Education Program in the Horn of Africa and around Syria as well as the PROSPECTS project and the Junior Professional Officer programme.

 The Netherlands' policy on foreign trade and development cooperationAt the international level, the Netherlands pursues four closely connected objectives: